researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                isLoadingAgreementData: true|false, //default is false, whether or not the agreementData has been loaded,
                isLoadingPetriNetData: true|false, //default is false, whether or not the petriNetData has been loaded,
                isLoading: true|false, //default is false, whether or not this connection is currently loading itself (similar to the isLoading in the need)
+               failedToLoad: true|false, //default is false, whether or not this connection was able to be loaded or not
                showAgreementData: true|false // default is false, whether or not the agreementDataPanel is active
                showPetriNetData: true|false // defautl is false, whether or not the petriNetDataPanel is active
                multiSelectType: String // default is undefined, indicates which action is supposed to happen for the multiselect messages